PayPal overhauls U.S. rates as payments competition heats up

 With 392 million active accounts, including 31 million merchants globally, PayPal is one of the largest digital payment companies.
 It owns Venmo, Braintree and iZettle, as well as its namesake application.

-The changes largely reflect services that PayPal has developed since splitting from eBay Inc (EBAY.O) in 2015.
+The changes largely reflect services that PayPal has developed since splitting from eBay Inc in 2015.

-Although most of its transactions happen online, PayPal will also reduce prices for in-person transactions through its network, which should help it compete with Square Inc (SQ.N).
+Although most of its transactions happen online, PayPal will also reduce prices for in-person transactions through its network, which should help it compete with Square Inc.

 For most of those purchases over $10 the company will charge 1.90% plus 10 cents.
 At $10 and under, the rate will usually be 2.40% plus 5 cents.